waseemh/webdriver-assert/README.md

 **Menu Assertions**

-Assertions to be used with '<select>' and '<option>' form elements.
+Assertions to be used with 'select' and 'option' form elements.

 Test selected option in menu: